wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/camera-settings.rst

 .. image:: images/camera-settings/compression.png
    :alt: Three images with different compression settings of 0, 30, and 100.

 The Axis camera returns images in BMP, JPEG, or MJPEG format.
-BMP images are quite large and take more time to transmit to the cRIO and laptop.
+BMP images are quite large and take more time to transmit to the roboRIO and laptop.
 Therefore the WPILib implementations typically use MJPEG (motion JPEG).
 The compression setting ranges from 0 to 100, with 0 being very high quality images with very little compression, and 100 being very low quality images with very high compression.
 The camera default is 30, and it is a good compromise, with few artifacts that will degrade image processing.

 .. note:: Teams are advised to consider how the compression setting on the camera affects bandwidth if performing processing on the Driver Station computer, see the FMS Whitepaper for more details.